Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

     gr.gmioOut.aie2gm(doutArray,BLOCK_SIZE_in_Bytes);
 ```

-The blocking transfer (`gmioIn.gm2aie`) has to be completed before `gr.run()` because the GMIO transfer is in synchronous mode here.
-But the buffer input of the graph (in PING-PONG manner by default) has only two buffers to store the received data.
-This means that at the maximum, two blocks of buffer input data can be transferred by GMIO blocking transfer.
-Otherwise, the `GMIO::gm2aie` will block the design.
-In this example program, `ITERATION` is set to one.
+Complete the blocking transfer (`gmioIn.gm2aie`) before `gr.run()` because the GMIO transfer is in synchronous mode.
+By default, the graph's buffer input uses a PING-PONG structure with only two buffers to store the received data.
+This setup means you can transfer at most two blocks of buffer input data can using the GMIO blocking transfer.
+Otherwise, `GMIO::gm2aie` stops the design until the buffers free up.
+In this example program, you set `ITERATION` to one.

-Because `GMIO::aie2gm()` is working in synchronous mode, the output processing can be done just after it is completed.
+Because `GMIO::aie2gm()` works in synchronous mode, you can process the output immediately after it finishes.

->**Note:** The memory is non-cacheable for GMIO in Linux.
+>**Note:** In Linus, the GMIO uses non-cacheable memory.

 In the example program, the design runs four iterations in a loop.
-In the loop, pre-processing and post-processing are done before and after data transfer.
+Within each loop, you perform pre-processing before and post-processing after data transfer.

 ```cpp
     for(int i=0;i<4;i++){